-The Allied Air Forces Memorial and Yorkshire Air Museum is a registered charity (No. 516766).
+The Yorkshire Air Museum is a registered charity (No. 516766).
 It receives no state or local government aid and is a not-for-profit business.

 It is a fully registered museum (No. 66) under the Museum Accreditation scheme established by the Museums, Libraries and Archives Council (part of the Department of Culture Media & Sport), who operates strict guidelines about how artefacts are conserved and kept as part of our nation’s heritage.